Adithya1976/multi_robot_nav/README.md

 ## 🛫 Using the BARN Dataset

-1. Download the BARN dataset from the specified link (to be provided) and place it inside the `./src/barn/` directory.
+1. Download the BARN dataset from the specified link ([barn dataset](https://www.cs.utexas.edu/~xiao/BARN/BARN.html)) and place it inside the `./src/barn/` directory.
 Rename the downloaded folder to `datasets`.
 2. Navigate to the dataset script directory:

 ```bash